The Entourage Effect and Why It Matters

 At Rx Remedies, we believe plant medicine is real medicine.
 And with all of the different compounds found within the cannabis plant (cannabinoids, terpenes, and flavonoids), we believe there is a significant amount of medicinal science to be understood and applied in product development.

 We don’t just use whole-plant, full-spectrum CBD oil in our products.
-We further include concentrated terpene profiles, as well as additional plant-based, active ingredients, all for combating anxiety, stress, pain, inflammation, depression, and insomnia.
+We further include concentrated terpene profiles, as well as additional plant-based, active ingredients, for the most comprehensive and effective plant-based medicine on the market.
 And all products are researched and formulated by our board-certified toxicologist and pharmacologist.

 Research indicates inflammation in the body and anxiety can manifest through multiple ailments and symptoms.
-Although CBD is all-natural and potentially an anti-inflammatory, antioxidant, analgesic, and anti-anxiety, it is only one of the many plant-based, active ingredients that we include in our products.
-We know when you are suffering from pain or anxiety, you just want a product that works for you.
+Although CBD is all-natural and our primary active ingredient, it is only one of the many plant-based compounds that we include in our products.
+We know when you are seeking relief, you just want a product that works for you.
 And you shoudn't have to spend hours of time researching to find that product.
 So, our promise is simple: to formulate the most effective, 100% plant-based remedies for optimal relief.
 It shouldn't get more complicated than making a product that works.

 Have questions about cannabis?
 Not sure which CBD product is right for you?